TZstatsADS/fall2017-project1-christinahyc/README.md

 # Are speeches given by presidents become simpler?
+## plus: what may Trump say based on his previous addresses?
+(Fun Part)

 (Following Thought of Fall 2017 Project 1: What did the presidents say at their inauguation?)